open-contracting/standard/standard/docs/en/schema/identifiers.md

 Award and contract identifiers must also be consistent within this scope.
 For example, if the `id` of an award is "22" in one release, then the `id` of the same award in another release must also be "22".

-Contracts should always cross-reference a related award (using the `awardID` field), as key information such as suppliers may be contained in the related award.
-There may be multiple contracts referring to a single award, as in the case of a framework contract where multiple contract are issued against a single award.
+Contracts must cross-reference a related award (using the `awardID` field), as key information such as suppliers can be contained in the related award.
+Multiple contracts may refer to a single award, as in the case of a framework contract where multiple contract are issued against a single award.

 ## Item, Document and Milestone IDs